Kepler-444: Planetary system

 All five rocky exoplanets (Kepler-444b; Kepler-444c; Kepler-444d; Kepler-444e; Kepler-444f) are confirmed, smaller than the size of Venus (but bigger than Mercury) and each of the exoplanets completes an orbit around the host star in less than 10 days.
 Thus, the planetary system is very compact, as even the furthest known planet, Kepler-444f, still orbits closer to the star than Mercury is to the Sun.
 According to NASA, no life as we know it could exist on these hot exoplanets, due to their close orbital distances to the host star.
 To keep the known planetary system stable, no additional giant planets can be located within 5.5 AU of the parent star.

 Moreover, the system is pervaded by high-order resonance chain: period ratios are 4:5, 3:4, 4:5, 4:5.
 This tight chain is unperturbed and very likely continues farther from Kepler-444A.

+A marginally significant peak appears at 72 days in the radial velocity data when the linear trend attributed to the stellar companions is subtracted.
+However, this signal suggests an eccentricity that is unphysically high, leading to orbits that would intersect the known planets.
+The signal likely stems from complexities within the long-term radial velocity signal of the Kepler-444 ABC system and may also be associated with the orbit of the BC pair.